-In all of our runs, an accretion disc forms around the primary protostar (Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH}).
-Figs. \ref{fig:rn_H0522} and \ref{fig:rn_H0611} show the profiles of density, temperature, and radial velocity as a function of distance from the center of mass ot the most massive, primary protostar.
+Figs. \ref{fig:rn_H0522} and \ref{fig:rn_H0611} show the profiles of density, temperature, and radial velocity as a function of distance from the center of mass of the most massive, primary protostar.
 To see the three-dimensional properties of the accretion flow, we show the profiles in opposite directions (solid and dashed curves) along the two axes parallel and perpendicular to the angular momentum vector $\vb{J}$ (blue and orange curves, respectivley).
 We calculate total angular momentum as $\vb{J} = \sum m_i (\vb{r}_i \times \vb{v}_i)$, where $\vb{r}_i$ is the displacement from the center of mass, and $\vb{v}_i$ is the relative velocity to the mass-weighted mean velocity among cells with densities $> 10^{14} \ \percc$.
-Outside the protostar ($\gtrsim 1$ au), the density suddenly declines to $\sim 10^{13} \ \percc$ on the disc plane (orange curves) and $\sim 10^{12} \ \percc$ on the rotational axis (blue curves).
+Outside the protostar ($\gtrsim 1$ au), the density suddenly declines down to $\sim 10^{13} \ \percc$ on the disc plane (orange curves) and $\sim 10^{12} \ \percc$ along the rotational axis (blue curves).
 The orange curves show the density plateau in the disc ($\sim 1$--$30$ au).
 Along the rotational axis (blue curves), rapid gas accretion occurs with infall velocity $| v_{\rm rad} | > 10$ km/s because the centrifugal force barrier does not work.
-Since the infall velocity exceeds the local sound speed, accretion shocks form and the temperature increases to above $10^4$ K. For {\tt HBZ-6}, the disk size is relatively small to the other models, and the gas is accreted onto the protostar in a nearly spherical manner as we discuss in detail in Appendix \ref{sec:nofrag}.
+Since the infall velocity exceeds the local sound speed, accretion shocks form, and the temperature increases to above $10^4$ K. For {\tt HBZ-6}, the disc size is smaller than the other models, and the gas is accreted onto the protostar in a nearly spherical manner as we discuss in detail in Appendix \ref{sec:nofrag}.
 Because of rapid gas accretion, the gas temperature around the protostar rises up to $\sim 10^5$ K due to compressional heating.